Alan Willett

 Alan Willett (June 27, 1947 – September 8, 1999) was executed at age 52 for the 1993 murders of his 13-year-old son, Eric, and his mentally disabled brother, Roger Willett, in Johnson County, Arkansas.
 Willett's daughter Ruby Ann Willett and another son, Jonathan, survived the attack.

 Murders

 Alan Willett was sentenced to death for convictions in the 1993 Johnson County killings of his 13-year-old son, Eric, and his mentally disabled brother, Roger.
 Alan Willett's daughter and another son survived the attack.
-Willett said that he wanted to die and waived his right to post-conviction remedies.
+Willett said he wanted to die and waived his right to post-conviction remedies.

 Execution

 Willett's last meal was beef jerky, barbecue-flavored potato chips, onion dip, garlic dip, buttered popcorn, and Pepsi.

 Mark Gardner was also executed by the state of Arkansas on the same day for the unrelated murders of Joe Joyce, Martha Joyce, and Sara McCurdy.
 Gardner was executed first because he had a lower inmate number (SK901) than Willett (SK930).
 The injection of a lethal drug was administered to Willett at 9:02 p.m.
 CDT, and he was pronounced dead at 9:16.